iGuan7u/OpenCore-Gigabyte-Z390M-Gaming/README.md

 - Sleep is fine, thanks to Gigabyte Z390M Gaming, it really saved my time.

 ## BIOS Changes

-MAKE SURE YOU HAVE UPDATED TO VERSION F9M!
+MAKE SURE YOUR BIOS VERSION HAVE UPDATED TO VERSION F9m!
 NOW CFG-LOCK CAN BE DISABLE MANUALLY!

 1. Save & Exit
     - Load Optimized Defaults then make (or confirm) the following settings -- important settings in **bold**: